 The initial phase of pregnancy may be slightly difficult to deal with, especially for women who are going to have a baby for the first time, as they are not accustomed to experiencing such sudden changes.
 Pregnancy mood swings in the first trimester can seem to be quite prominent in most cases.
 However, some women may experience them at a later stage as well.
 Morning sickness to irritability will all come at once and make sure you cut yourself some slack as it is alright to behave the way you do.

 2. Mood Swings During the Second Trimester

 The second trimester seems to be the calmest phase of pregnancy.
 If you’ve already experienced mood swings in the first phase, it’s time to relax.
-Pregnancy mood swings in the 2nd trimester are are not that prominent as it is quite likely you have come to terms with the hormonal roller coaster your body is going through.
+Pregnancy mood swings in the second trimester are not that prominent as it is quite likely you have come to terms with the hormonal roller coaster your body is going through.
 This holds true for most women, however, some women may start having mood changes in this phase as well.

 3. Mood Swings During the Third Trimester

 Mood swings in the third trimester of pregnancy are expected to peak and often worsen.
 This is especially difficult because women tend to experience heartburn and insomnia and also feel very tired at this stage.
 As a result, it’s possibly the hardest phase of pregnancy to cope with.